On TikTok, anyone can go viral. But due to its quirky nature, it's often the most creative or silly videos that skyrocket.

 This is a great example of a brand collaborating with its audience and leveraging user-generated content.

-TikTok has many filters and effects, but one stands out from the crowd: the green screen effect.
+TikTok has a whole library of filters and effects, but one stands out from the rest: the green screen effect.

 Like a traditional green screen, this effect lets you stay on-screen while different images appear in the background.
 It adds a whole new level of storytelling by incorporating visual aids.